Fortune-Ndlovu/strava-app/README.md

 The Strava Replica project is a part of my final year in the Level 8 BSc (Hons) Creative Media and Design program at the Technology University of the Shannon: Midland Midwest (TUS).
 It's a comprehensive project that involves coding, design, and a user-centric approach.
 The project is divided into iterations, each building upon the previous one to ultimately recreate the core features of the Strava platform.

-## Iterations
+## Project Iterations

-### Iteration 1: Basic UI Setup, Header, Footer, and Routes with Strava API Integration
+### Iteration 1: Basic UI Setup, Header, Footer, Routes, and Strava API Integration (Minimum Viable Product)

-- Set up the foundational structure of the application, including the header, footer, and routing system.
+- Set up the basic UI structure, including a header and footer.
+- Create a landing page that displays essential information about the user (name, profile picture) retrieved from the Strava API.
+- Implement routing to enable navigation within the application.
-- Integrate the Strava API to retrieve and display users' activity data.
+- Integrate the Strava API to fetch and display the user's basic activity data (e.g., recent activities).

-### Iteration 2: Implementing Activity Creation and Deletion
+### Iteration 2: Activity Management

-- Allow users to create and delete activities within the application.
+- Allow users to create new activities, specifying type, duration, and date.
-- Note that this iteration does not involve user authentication but focuses on activity management.
+- Implement the functionality to delete activities.
+- Ensure seamless integration with the Strava API for activity data synchronization.

 ### Iteration 3: Activity Details and Analysis

+- Design and implement a dedicated page to display detailed activity information.
-- Implement the display of detailed activity information and analysis, such as distance, pace, and elevation.
+- Integrate analysis features, such as distance, speed, and elevation data for each activity.
-- This iteration does not involve user authentication but focuses on enhancing activity details.
+- Ensure a smooth transition from activity listing to detailed view.

-### Iteration 4: Implement Heart Rate Monitor Integration
+### Iteration 4: Heart Rate Monitor Integration

-- Integrate data from a heart rate monitor into the application, providing users with valuable fitness data.
+- Integrate a heart rate monitor API to collect real-time heart rate data during activities.
-- This iteration does not involve user authentication but focuses on fitness data integration.
+- Display the heart rate data appropriately on the activity detail page.
+- Ensure compatibility and accuracy with various heart rate monitor devices.

-### Iteration 5: Social Features
+### Iteration 5: Social Features and Interaction

-- Implement a friend/follower system, allowing users to connect with others and share activities.
+- Implement a friend/follower system, allowing users to connect with each other.
-- This iteration does not involve user authentication but focuses on enhancing social features.
+- Enable users to share their activities and interact by liking and commenting on them.
+- Implement real-time notifications for social interactions within the platform.

-### Iteration 6: User Authentication Enhancement
+### Iteration 6: Authentication Enhancement and User Profiles

+- Enhance user authentication with features like email verification and password reset.
+- Implement social login options, such as Google and Facebook authentication.
-- Enhance the existing user authentication system, potentially adding social login options and refining the logout process.
+- Enhance the user profile with customizable avatars, activity history, and user statistics.
-- This iteration builds upon the authentication implemented in Iteration 1, improving the user experience.

 ### Final Refinements and Testing Iterations